| 2015 |

 | 2024 |

-USP53 binds SR-A via its USP domain (requiring Cys41) and removes K48-linked ubiquitin chains from SR-A, preventing its proteasomal degradation and thereby promoting foam cell formation in smooth muscle cells during atherosclerosis.
+USP53 binds SR-A via its USP domain and cysteine at position 41, removes K48-linked ubiquitin chains from SR-A, and prevents its proteasomal degradation, thereby mediating foam cell formation in smooth muscle cells downstream of endothelial DKK1 signaling.
 DKK1 regulates USP53 transcription by facilitating CREB binding to the USP53 promoter. |

 International journal of biological sciences |